vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 ![TKG Supported IaaS Platforms](img/tkg-nsxt-airgap/tkg-nsxt-airgap03.png)

-The installation process will take you through the setup of a **Management Cluster** on your vSphere environment.
+The installation process will take you through the setup of a `management Cluster` on your vSphere with NSX-T environment.
 Once the management cluster is deployed you can make use of Tanzu CLI to deploy Tanzu Kubernetes shared services and workload clusters.

 To deploy the Tanzu Kubernetes Grid management cluster directly from CLI, see the supplemental information [Cluster Deployment Parameters](#deployment-parameters) for a sample yaml file used for deployment.